mikemaccana/agave/README.md

 ### Using Agave

+## On the server (node.js)

+Just run:

+    npm install agave

+Then in your code:

+    var agave = require('agave');

+## In the browser, on the server usign RequireJS, or shared between the browser and server.

 Agave is provided as an AMD module.
 You’d normally load it as a dependency for your own module, either in the browser or on node.js, using [RequireJS](http://requirejs.org/):

-    define('yourmodulename', ['agave'], function () {
+    define('yourmodulename', ['agave'], function (agave) {
-      // Start Agave, tell it where our global is.
-Optionally you can also provide a prefix or your choice. agave.enable(_optionalprefix_);
+      // Start Agave, optionally you can also provide a prefix or your choice. agave.enable(_optionalprefix_);

       // Your code here...